Maybe Accepting Guests

 You can check the books I read here:

-Seen: Documenta in Kassel, the greatest art event in the world; Taj Mahal, the most splendid manmade wonder in the world, at sunrise, sunset and in the rain.
+Seen: The southernmost point in India.
+Documenta in Kassel, the biggest art event in the world; Taj Mahal, the most splendid manmade wonder in the world, at sunrise, sunset and in the rain.
 The gorgeous fireworks on the sea during Venice Carnival.
 The magnificent sunrise on Jinshanling Great Wall.
 The first sunrise of 2008 on the top of Sanqing Mountain at minus 10 °C, on the top of Mt.
-Emei in 2010, on the top of Zhangjiajie in 2011, on the top of Adam's peak in Sri Lanka in 2012.
+Emei in 2010, on the top of Zhangjiajie in 2011, on the top of Adam's peak in Sri Lanka in 2012, on the top of Bagan Pagoda in Myanmar in 2014.
 The biggest blizzard in Shanghai and in Pingyao and in Hunan in 50 years...The ice and snow wonders in Harbin at minus 20-30 °C...Namtso in Tibet, the highest and the most beautiful lake in the world...The purest, prettiest beach in the world on Jibei Isle in Penghu, Taiwan.
 The unearthly desolate beauty of Mt.
 Bromo at dawn...
 Lanyu, the Earth's best kept secret (if Taiwan is "Formosa" literally, Lanyu is Formosa within Formosa!)
 Recently I went to Dongyin...;then I realize I have to change my opinion before because Dongyin is even more beautiful than Lanyu but also more inconvenient.
 So far, this world never exhausts my eyes.

 Done: Sail to a desert island.
 Decide to lead a plastic-free life.
 Save Nangang Bottle Cap Factory.
 Join Teej (Women's Festival) in Nepal.
 Back to India again though I almost got killed by rabies the first time there.
 Conquering aquaphobia and being able to swim finally in the summer of 2012; conquering acrophobia by venturing to mountains over 5000m and paragliding; swimming with planktons in the sea near Orchid Island at night; fishing with my father on a small boat on the sea between the Philippines and Indonesia for days.
 Visiting a very active volcano just a few months after its eruption.
 Venturing into a Bali temple which turned out to be a casino and being the only female spectator to watch a crazy bloody cockfight.
 (Women were forbidden).
 Surfing in I-lan in Taiwan (and I couldn't swim); hot-ballooning above Angkor Wat (and I suffered from acrophobia); rafting in Mt.
 Wuyi in China (and I couldn't swim); living in a secluded village in the mountains with farmers for a week, learning how to wash clothes by the river and starting to appreciate simplicity and pristine nature in life; almost got killed by rabies in India; sardined in the most jammed train where I could only stand on single foot and felt greatly relieved and rejoiced after surviving the 3-hour trip from Pingyao to Taiyuan; sleeping in various airports; chasing every train and plane on my trips; chased by the police after arousing the alarm in a church in Český Krumlov due to unquenchable curiosity; passing the frigidest winter in my life in Poland for a promised visit; strolling in Shanghai aimlessly almost the whole night with a serial killer who was not only well versed in martial arts but even brought a knife with him; meeting that serial killer again in Taipei and in Paris; taking a train to Lhasa without a permit and guide as a Taiwanese; hitchhiking from Baishuitai to Hutiaoxia (the first hitchhiking experience) and the driver turned out to be the singer of a rock band based in Beijing; fulfilling the two-day trek in Tiger Teaping Gorge with a group of friends met on the road...Being with me, you have to have a very strong heart since many unbelievably stupid and crazy incidents or accidents will just happen.
 I don't look for adventures; they simply follow me. :P